Committed to our communities.

-USAP Cares combines our employee volunteerism and strategically aligned company resources to address essential community needs in the areas of Health and Wellness, Education, and Civic Engagement.
+USAP Cares combines our employee volunteerism and strategically aligned company resources to address essential community needs in the areas of health and welfare, education and civic enrichment.

 Our values to conduct our business with integrity, excellence, respect, innovation, and accountability have guided us not only in the clinical setting, but also in our support of the communities where we live and serve.